deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/reserved-list-management.md

     a valid claim but is reserved thereafter.
 *   **`RESERVED_FOR_ANCHOR_TENANT`** - The label is reserved for the use of an anchor tenant, and can only be registered by someone sending along the EPP passcode specified here at time of registration.
+If a label has different passcodes in different lists that are applied to the same TLD, an error will occur.
 *   **`NAME_COLLISION`** - The label is reserved because it is on an [ICANN collision list](https://www.icann.org/resources/pages/name-collision-2013-12-06-en).